j-nagar/recipes-and-ratings-analysis/README.md

 ### Evaluation Metrics
 The evaluation metric is **Mean Squared Error (MSE)**.
 This was chosen because it penalizes large errors more heavily, it’s commonly used for regression problems, and the square units match people’s intuitive understanding of calorie differences.
 We will also use **R² Score** as it explains the proportion of variance in calorie count that can be predicted by the selected feature.

+Other possible metrics for regression, such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE), were considered but ultimately not used as primary metrics.
+MAE treats all errors equally and doesn’t emphasize larger deviations, which makes it less sensitive to outliers.
+RMSE, while interpretable in the same units as the target variable (calories), carries the same penalty characteristics as MSE and would lead to similar conclusions, so we chose to report the simpler MSE for consistency and ease of comparison.

 ---

 ## Baseline Model